-$z{t-1}, ... z{t-H+1}$ as instruments also does not replicate the advantages of SP-IV.
-This approach is based on instrumenting more distant H-1-step ahead forecast errors and still requires lag exogeneity at horizons smaller than H. By instrumenting only more distant H-1-step-ahead forecast errors, this approach does not increase identification strength to the same extent as SP-IV with X{t-1} as controls, and also still requires lag exogeneity at horizons smaller than H.
+Finally, adding X{t-H} to both stages of a 2SLS regression of y_t on Y_t with $z{t-1},...z{t-H+1}$ as instruments also does not replicate the advantages of SP-IV.
+This approach is based on instrumenting more distant H-1-step ahead forecast errors and still requires lag exogeneity at horizons smaller than H. Moreover, by instrumenting only more distant H-1-step-ahead forecast errors, this approach does not increase identification strength to the same extent as SP-IV with X{t-1} as controls.